 I would consider doing a variegated swatch..perhaps with different textures as well as tones..and use that in some manner via photoshop.
 The cocoon idea is sweet but potentially well used before.
 I would tend to be individual and clearly indicated what you do via your real work.
 Perhaps the V on variegated could be made into a design with different tones and textures just itself, or the whole word i.e. letters are made from the swatch you make and the image taken of it.

-I have to pass along her website.
+I have to pass along her website (deleted for privacy).
 She is so talented and I've been so please thus far with her patience with me!
 All her prototypes are beautiful.
-Just take a look at her finished products she has on her site.
 It's awesome!

 07-27-2007, 03:23 PM

 would it help to show her samples of what you intend to sell, or show her pictures of the types of yarns? maybe sending her to a few sites with finished objects or yarn would help your designer understand.

 Hey.. this is what I do!
 I'm a graphic artist and also design business cards and logos! :)